 How to make an outstanding app with a tight budget

-We won’t lie to you — app development can cost a pretty penny, so one of the main concerns that stops nonprofit social enterprise organizations from developing an app is money.
+We won’t lie to you — non-profit app development can cost a pretty penny, so one of the main concerns that stops nonprofit social enterprise organizations from developing an app is money.
 We understand this concern and have several tips for you.

 Find a reliable vendor